-A partnership evaluation criteria has been established to help ensure that all key governance criteria are incorporated into new and existing partnerships.
+Partnership evaluation criteria have been established to help ensure that all key governance criteria are incorporated into new and existing partnerships.
+This is currently being further developed to include assessment of all shared services.

 The ethical conduct of members and officers of this Council